(Future) professionals in the snow and avalanche industry

 Learn more

 Advanced program for full-time avalanche safety professionals.
 100 days of professional experience (two full seasons) are required to apply.
 Three modules for a total of 15 days.
 Offered in Western Canada only.
+Available in English in Western Canada in the winter of 2027.
 Learn more

 Second and final weather course where you can analyze numerical weather prediction models to anticipate changes in snowpack stability and avalanche danger.
 Three days, offered in Western Canada only.
 Learn more